Improving control over unobservables with network data: Introduction

 Through the help of a pseudo-distance, \citet{zeleneev2020identification} devises a method to identify agents with similar values of latent fixed effects, which allows him to estimate parameters of interest while controlling for unobserved heterogeneity. \citet{demirer2019partial} provides partial identification results in linear models under homophilic behavior and proposes a comprehensive nomenclature for homophily.

-The present paper considers general outcome equations in a causal inference framework, at the expense of some generality in the network formation process.
+This paper provides causal inference tools to handle latent confounding using information from a sparse network.
 Specifically, I consider a nonparametric potential outcome setup, but I impose structure on network formation, especially homophily in the unobservables.
-The potential outcome framework is suitable to discuss causality issues, and the approach explicitly deals with the common concerns of treatment effect heterogeneity and nonlinearities.
+Leaving the outcome equation unrestricted is critical to deal with the common concerns of treatment effect heterogeneity and nonlinearities.
 In addition, the method circumvents the need to define and estimate equivalent classes and focuses on the common case of sparse networks, in contrast to previous papers.
 Finally, homophilic structures allow for the use of higher-order neighbors or friends in common through triangular inequality relationships, which leads to a class of intuitive estimators that are easy to implement.